John McCormack was born on June 14, 1884, in Athlone, Co Westmeath. The Irish tenor is considered one of the world's first radio megastars.

 “Almost everybody who owned a talking machine in the days of World War I was sure to have, along with Caruso’s Pagliacci, John McCormack’s ‘Mother Machree,’” Time noted after McCormack died at the age of 61.
 “He sang up & down the land, and was always good for a benefit — for the Irish, the Red Cross, the Catholics, the U.S. (he sold a half-million dollars’ worth of Liberty Bonds).”

 To some, McCormack is simply Ireland’s greatest musical artist.
 Others have compared his massive U.S. popularity in the 1920s to that of Elvis Presley in the 1950s.
 McCormack also paved the way for later crooning stars such as Bing Crosby and Frank Sinatra.

 But while audiences and critics remain fascinated with Elvis, Sinatra, and Crosby, McCormack’s light has dimmed somewhat.
 In terms of sheer talent and popularity, however, McCormack should always be remembered — especially by the Irish in America.

 In 1929 McCormack had one of his most important concerts, this one in Dublin.
 That year the Irish were celebrating the 100th anniversary of Catholic emancipation.
-The world, of course, would soon be sinking into a Great Depression.
+The world, of course, would soon be sinking into the Great Depression.
 Ireland itself was only a few years removed from a grueling Civil War.
 But McCormack was able to transcend these divisions, blending art, faith, and history through his powerful music, which one critic has said: “speaks from the heart, to the heart.”

 So who, exactly, was John McCormack?
-How did a fellow dubbed Giovanni Foli become the first in a long line of popular Irish tenors?
+How did a fellow dub Giovanni Foli become the first in a long line of popular Irish tenors?
 And what role did he play in cultivating Irish American pride?

 Gold Medal Winner